-When coding your layout in HTML, you will often need to center elements inside or with in another HTML element.
-Centering a text (or any element) element means horizontally aligning the piece of content in the center of the parent tag.
+When coding your webpage layout in HTML, you will often need to center elements inside or with in another HTML element.
+Centering a text (or any element) means horizontally aligning the piece of content in the center of the parent tag.
 Quite often, it will be text that needs to centered but it can be an image or any other visual content.

 The CSS text-align property of the tag specifies the horizontal alignment of its child elements.
 There are several different values that you can use with the text-align property: left, right, center, justify, initial and inherit.
 It should be obvious from these values that you can specify center as the value to align the element in the center (or middle).

-Center Text Element
+Center Text Element in div or span

 Inline HTML code